halfzebra/chilled-js/src/FUN.md

 const [ err, ok ] = map(obj => obj.user === 'Max', parseJson(rawJson)) // true | false
 ```

-What if computation we want to apply to a value also produces a tuple with error or result?
+What if computation we want to apply to value also produces a tuple with error or result?
 We would need a function for flattening the result, so we don't get an inconvenient nested structure like `[ err1, [ err2, ok ] ]`.

 Let's define `flatMap` function for checking if our cupcake shop can sell the requested amount of cupcakes: